narthur/beeminder-traffic-light/README.md

 - Install remote desktop server on Pi via SSH: `sudo apt-get install xrdp`
 - Open (or install as needed) Microsoft Remote Desktop
 - Configure new connection, using Pi's IP as computer name, and `pi` as username

+## Finding Your Pi's IP Address

+### Option 1

+- Boot the Pi using a keyboard and monitor connected directly to it.
+- Open terminal.
+- Type `ifconfig` and find IP address of device on your network ([source](https://itsfoss.com/ssh-into-raspberry/))

+### Option 2

+- Download Adafruit-Pi-Finder on a separate machine.
+- Launch the program and click "Find My Pi!"

 ## Terminal Commands